Name Change Process in Louisiana:

 As above, once a judgment is granted, it will need to be used to update agencies and documents.
 For children, this will include school records.

-We are a Gretna law firm that has served the New Orleans area since 1980 in all matters related to family law including names changes.
-Our experienced team can quickly prepare the necessary documents and deal with any objections by the district attorney.
+We are a Gretna law firm that has served the New Orleans area since 1980.
+Our experienced name change lawyers are well versed in all family law matters and can quickly prepare the necessary documents for your name change and deal with any objections by the district attorney.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.